Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 ### 6.2 Additional Functional Requirements

 #### FR-6: Offline Functionality
-- The system shall download venue maps for offline use when possible.
-- The system shall provide basic navigation functionality even when internet connectivity is limited.
+- The system shall provide navigation functionality even when internet connectivity is limited.

-#### FR-7: Venue Information
-- The system shall display relevant information about destinations (operating hours, descriptions, etc.).
-- The system shall provide notifications about nearby points of interest.

-#### FR-8: User Profile and Settings
+#### FR-7: User Profile and Settings
 - The system allow users to create and manage profiles.
 - The system support customization of navigation preferences.
 - The system shall remember frequently visited locations.

-#### FR-9: Accessibility Features
+#### FR-8: Accessibility Features
 - The system shall support high-contrast modes for visibility.
 - The system shall prioritize accessible routes for users who indicate mobility requirements.